bluecatengineering/fast_radix_trie/README.md

 [Examples](#examples)
 [Benchmarks](#benchmarks)

 This library is a radix trie implementation (a trie with node compression on common prefixes) that is built to be both performant and optimize memory layout/padding to further reduce memory consumption, leading to **significant memory savings** and fast traversal time for large data sets.
+We use it in production for performance critical code.

 `fast_radix_trie` has a [benchmark suite](#benchmarks) run against std's HashMap/BTreeMap and other popular rust trie libraries, and `fast_radix_trie` uses **less memory than most while also being faster** or on par for insert/remove/retrieve operations.